hexroll/docs.hexroll.app/docs/scroll/scroll-tutorial.md

 attribute_name = A simple string
 ```

-Strings that has special symbols require surrounding quotes:
+Strings that have special symbols require surrounding quotes:

 ```
 attribute_name = "a string with {{template}} code"